TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Predictive capabilities

 where

 Here, $r_1$ is the ratio of the density at the pedestal to the central value ($ n_{e, \text{ped}} = r_1 n_{e, 0} $), and $r_2$ is the ratio of the density at the separatrix to the central value ($n_{e, \text{sep}} = r_2 n_{e, 0}$).
-The fit returns the width of the pedestal in normalized poloidal flux coordinates and the density at the pedestal location, with the mid-pedestal location defined as half a pedestal width to the right of the pedestal and the top defined as half a pedestal width to the left.
+The fit returns the width of the pedestal in normalized poloidal flux coordinates and the density at the pedestal location, with the mid-pedestal location defined as half a pedestal width to the right of the pedestal and the top defined as half a pedestal width to the left. \mc{When \texttt{LPED(2)=2}} is selected, TRANSP will fit the density profile regardless of whether the density is prescribed or predicted.

+There are three sets of options to calculate the pedestal \mc{pressure or temperature} for the TRANSP pedestal model. \mc{When the pedestal pressure is specified within the model, the temperature is determined using the pedestal density values based on the selected parameters.
+Conversely, when the pedestal temperature is specified, the pressure is computed using this temperature and the density from the pedestal density model.}